• Justin Gaddis, PhD, LP

 In her free time, Sarah enjoys surfing, playing soccer, drawing, and reading.

-Ryan Hughes, MS, LSSP
+• Ryan Hughes, MS, LPA

-Licensed School Psychologist & Consultant
+Licensed School Psychologist & Licensed Psychological Associate

 Ryan completed his undergraduate and graduate studies at Abilene Christian University.
 He has worked in multiple states rural and urban settings.
 Positions within his time as a school psychologist have included special education counselor, parent trainer, evaluator, behavior systems consultant, and presenter.